greenm01/vb4x/docs/vb4x_specs.md

 #### 2.3.2.1 Environmental Transformation And Colonization (ETAC)

 ETACs are used to terraform and colonize uninhabited planets.
 After use they are scrapped and used by the colony to continue the terraforming process.
-They have a Carry Limit (CL) of one and must be pre-loaded with PTUs to colonize.
+They have a Carry Limit (CL) of one and must be pre-loaded with a Population Transfer Unit (PTU) in order to colonize.

-#### 2.3.2.2 Trader
+#### 2.3.2.2 Traders

 Traders earn SATs by trading between colonies within the House or with trade partners.
 They must have an uncontested path back across jump lanes to a House colony in order facilitate merchant activity and earn.
 Systems may only have one operational trader assigned per House.

-#### 2.3.2.3 Transport
+#### 2.3.2.3 Starliners & Troop Transports

-Transports are large ships used to ferry PTU or Space Marines between systems.
+Starliners ferry Pilgrims between existing colonies.
+Passengers travel in stasis to optimize space, along with their associated life support equipment, factories, and supplies to make them economically productive at the new destination.
+They have a Carry Limit (CL) of ten and move PTU.

+Troop Transports are specialized ships that taxi Space Marine divisions between solar systems, along with their required combat gear, armored vehicles, and ammunition.
 They have a CL of one.

-This ship will drop Marines on an enemy planet during an invasion or blitz.
-They also transfer population between colonies.

 ### 2\.3.3 Squadrons